Paint.NET

 Note

 Looking for Unfocus?
-In Paint.NET 5.0 the Bokeh effect has replaced Unfocus (Bokeh even shows the same icon Unfocus used to have).
+In Paint.NET 5.0+ the Bokeh Blur effect has replaced Unfocus (Bokeh even shows the same icon Unfocus used to have).
 Bokeh is able to replicate the transformation Unfocus used to produce, while allowing finer control of the effect via the Radius, Gamma and Quality controls.

 The following image will be used to demonstrate the Blur effects: